Maternity Leave and Disability Benefits: Your Legal Rights

 You usually aren’t required to answer health questions or undergo a medical exam when you enroll in an employer plan, sometimes called a “group” plan, because the plan purchases coverage for numerous employees simultaneously, and there is no medical underwriting.

-There may be limits on coverage if you have a pre-existing condition.
+There may be limits on coverage if you have a long-term disability pre-existing condition.
 Read your insurance policy or ask human resources for more information.

 When it comes to purchasing disability insurance on your own, things are different.
 The majority of the time, medical underwriting is required for individual plans or voluntary group policies for both short term and long term disability.
 Additionally, pre-existing conditions are often not covered.